hdg7/mlighter/README.md

 ## Developers

-Please use the dev branch instead of main for branching and create new features
+The repository aims to follow a Gitflow approach.
+Please use the dev branch instead of main for branching and create new features.
+The branches are organised as follow:
+- main: deployment branch should be always functional.
+- dev: for development, for new features create a new branch from dev.
+- hotfix-*: for fixing specific bugs found in main, make a pull request once merge.
+- feature-*: for new features.
+Please derive from dev.
+- release-*: for new releases.
+Please derive from dev.